 Hexagonal Frag Mounts composed of Xport-Ca

-• Combines the benefits of vast surface area and intelligent design with a high-purity aragonite component to maximize the aquarist’s use of available space in coral culture systems while also maximizing the growth rate potential of coralline algae, yielding shorter grow out to market than when using conventional plugs.
+• Combines the benefits of vast surface area and intelligent design with a high-purity aragonite component to maximize the aquarist’s use of available space in coral culture systems while maximizing the growth rate potential of coralline algae, yielding shorter grow out to market than when using conventional plugs.

-• The hexagonal shape of HeXiDiscs permit close placement on flat surfaces (as the graphic representation of the honeycomb structure on this label demonstrates) to maximize use of available surface area in grow out systems (better utilization of space than frag plugs or discs with circular or radius shapes to the glued surfaces)
+• The hexagonal shape of HeXiDiscs permit close placement on flat surfaces (as the graphic representation of the honeycomb structure on this label demonstrates) to maximize use of available surface area in grow out systems; this is far better utilization of space than is provided by frag plugs or discs with circular or radius shapes to the glued surfaces.

-• The use of Brightwell Aquatics R.E.E.F.-Fuze fluorescent cyanoacrylate enables aquarists to monitor growth rates at a glance due to fluorescent coloration of the bonded area is over grown with new coral tissue
+• The use of Brightwell Aquatics R.E.E.F.-Fuze fluorescent cyanoacrylate enables aquarists to monitor growth rates at a glance, as the fluorescent coloration of the bonded area is over grown with new coral tissue.

 Combining the benefits and cutting-edge technology of fluorescent cyanoacrylate (which clearly shows the rate of coral tissue growth following propagation when illuminated under actinic light sources) and Xport-Ca, an aragonite-based version of NanoIntelex Xport filtration media (all of which is made in our private factory in the United States), Brightwell Aquatics introduces the R.E.E.F.
 Frag system.
 The goal is simple: to improve productivity, use of spatial and monetary resources, and consequently the bottom line of coral and zooxanthallate clam farmers.
 100% researched, designed, and made in the USA of US-sourced, high-quality ingredients.